 Stephen J. Castro

-The cyberstalker tactic of Gerald Joe Moreno (Equalizer) encompassed Alex Jamieson, who contributed a Wikipedia article about the present writer in late 2009.
+The cyberstalker tactic of Gerald Joe Moreno (Equalizer) encompassed Alex Jamieson, who contributed a Wikipedia article about myself in late 2009.
 The superficial Moreno commentary on Jamieson described him as a “Kevin Shepherd devotee,” which is impossible in this instance.

-Jamieson was the pseudonym for Stephen J. Castro, a civil servant and science enthusiast who had argued with me in private years before, not accepting some of my views.
-I had not seen him for several years, and to date have not met him for ten years.
-He had been reading works by and about the neuroscientist Roger Sperry (1913-1994).
-Castro now credited a convergence of that material with one of my books (Meaning in Anthropos), which he considered to be unusual, and was accordingly well disposed to my output as a whole, which he had read.
+Jamieson was the pseudonym for Stephen J. Castro, a civil servant and science enthusiast who had argued with me years before, not accepting some of my views.
+I had not seen him for several years.
+He had since read works by and about the neuroscientist Roger Sperry (1913-1994).
+Castro now credited a convergence of that material with one of my books (Meaning in Anthropos), which he considered to be unusual.
+He was accordingly well disposed to my output as a whole, which he had read.

 Castro had little patience with the “new age and guru” scene, was not a follower of anyone, and had written a critical book on the Foundation Foundation, being an ex-member of that body.
-Moreno had wrongly interpreted this book as one of my own publications, but in fact Castro himself published Hypocrisy and Dissent within the Findhorn Foundation (1996), and in the face of suppression by the Foundation management and staff.
+Moreno had wrongly interpreted this book as one of my own publications.
+The truth is that Castro himself published Hypocrisy and Dissent within the Findhorn Foundation (1996), in the face of suppression by the Foundation management and staff.
 He was applauded by ICSA (International Cultic Studies Association), the prestigious American project of academic relevance.
 See Cultic Studies Journal (1996) 13(2):212ff.

 Moreno (Equalizer) was clearly antagonistic to Jamieson because he supported me on Wikipedia.
 The misinterpreter went to the extreme of calling Jamieson (Castro) an “internet hit man and internet terrorist.”
 This was a retaliation against my own use of those phrases in relation to Moreno (phrases credited by many readers as accurate).

 Some informed readers were astounded to find Moreno asserting that I had called him an internet terrorist “simply because Moreno’s webpages are indexed on search engines.”
-This typical third person reference does not absolve the blogger from all responsibility.
-I had complained at the nature and content of his webpages and attack blogs, which gained a strong degree of salience on Google.
-See my article Internet Terrorist.
+This typical third person reference did not absolve the blogger from all responsibility.
+I had complained at the nature and content of his webpages and attack blogs, which gained a strong degree of salience on Google (Internet Terrorist).

 In a similar vein, and on this same blog, Moreno (Equalizer) deceptively stated that I had attacked him “simply because Moreno [third person] succeeded in getting a reference to Shepherd’s self-published material removed from the Sathya Sai Baba Wikipedia article.”
-What he had actually done in 2006 was to post a User page on Wikipedia/Google which effectively denied the legitimacy of my entire output, and in acute reaction to reports by Sathya Sai ex-devotees that were included at the end of one book.
+What he had actually done in 2006 was to create a User page on Wikipedia/Google which effectively denied the legitimacy of my entire output.
+Moreno was here in acute reaction to reports by ex-devotees of Sathya Sai that were included at the end of one book.
 The Moreno phrase “simply because” is thoroughly unreliable.

-The diverting phraseology occurred at the Moreno website under the formidable heading of: Exposing Critic’s Smear Campaigns Against Bhagavan Sri Sathya Sai Baba.
+The diverting phraseology occurred at the Moreno website under the apologist heading: Exposing Critic’s Smear Campaigns Against Bhagavan Sri Sathya Sai Baba.
 This was the well known credo of saisathyasai.com.
 In my case, much of the argument had little to do with the guru.

 Moreno resented Jamieson because he had incorporated reference to Moreno blog excesses in his article about myself; a Wikipedia administrator deleted the Criticism section of that article.
-The context is not clear; the Moreno commentary is the source.
-Moreno was evidently familiar with the occurrence, and apparently complained to the Wikipedia administration.
+Moreno apparently complained to the Wikipedia administration.
 His blog avoids stating the content of the deleted section, which remains valid, especially in view of the fact that his agitating SSS108 User page of 2006 was later deleted from Wikipedia by Jimmy Wales.

-Contrary to the Moreno insinuation, Jamieson (Castro) did not need my permission to insert the Criticism section in his article, as he himself felt strongly on this issue.
-I did grant him permission to use my photograph, as he made a point of requesting this, although he misunderstood about copyright.
-Jamieson correctly stated that he was new to Wikipedia, which Moreno was prepared to question on the basis of his computer skill, and even confusing him with Jedermann (Dr. M. E. Dean).
+Contrary to the Moreno insinuation, Jamieson (Castro) did not need my permission to insert the Criticism section in his article.
+He himself felt strongly on this issue.
+I did grant him permission to use my photograph, which he requested, although he misunderstood about copyright.
+Jamieson correctly stated that he was new to Wikipedia, a fact which Moreno questioned on the basis of his computer skill, even confusing him with Jedermann (Dr. M. E. Dean).
 Castro had acquired IT certification.

 Gerald Joe Moreno was now developing a strong habit of inverting accusations made against his overbearing and bludgeoning dismissals.
 For instance, he stated in the same Equalizer blog about Jamieson: “Moreno [third person] defended himself with factual information against Shepherd’s numerous misrepresentations, shabby research and outright prevarications.”
 This basically represented a hijacking of my own earlier complaint about Moreno, who had dismissed my published output and misrepresented my role.

 Jamieson (Castro) discovered that Wikipedia was afflicted with cult supporters and passive parties who played along with them, the latter sometimes being deceived by the former.
-He changed to his real name, and composed a distinctive article about Paul Brunton and Meher Baba.
+He changed to his real name, composing a distinctive article about Paul Brunton and Meher Baba.
 However, he soon found that the Meher Baba article on Wikipedia was dominated by exclusivist devotees who disliked outsiders and due critical apparatus.
-In disgust, Castro exited from the discussion page of that article in 2012, after observing petty animosities and obstructive attitudes which rejected his own composition (later made available online independently).
+In disgust, Castro exited from the discussion page of that article in 2012, after observing petty animosities and obstructive attitudes which rejected his own composition (later made available online in an independent manner).